Daniel-Scott-Dev/Daniel-Scott/README.md

-- 👋 Hi, I’m @scottcode
+- 👋 Hi, I’m @rookiedan
 - 👀 I’m interested in learning to code
 - 🌱 I’m currently learning from freecodecamp.net and from CS50
 - 📫 How to reach me?
 Here i guess :)